 There are times in everyone’s life when we are faced with issues which seem too big to get around or over.
 We don’t want to hand those issues over to someone else and be told what to do.
 We know that we can overcome the obstacles eventually.
 We just need the time and space to talk through the issues, and a listener to talk through the issues with.
 That listener needs to be supportive, encouraging, and able to hear whatever we want to say.
-I perform the role of listener for people who need to be heard.
+We perform the role of listener for people who need to be heard.

 If life is a journey, then counselling is like having a companion on the journey who knows what we’re going through, and can be there with us, encouraging us on our way.
 There will be times in life, such as times of bereavement, redundancy, or divorce, when we find ourselves in a hole that we want to get out of, when having another person to talk to will help us get out of the hole faster.
 There will be other times when we’re facing something frightening ahead, such as an operation, a big event, or a challenge at work, when having someone to ‘walk it through with’ will make what’s ahead less frightening.
-I’m that person.
+We, are that person.

 In counselling, the journey tends to be brief or centred around a single point of issue.
-I write elsewhere about counselling for work-related problems, and counselling for difficult relationships.
+We write elsewhere about counselling for work-related problems, and counselling for difficult relationships.
 But here are a couple of issues which some people might think of as being separate from work and relationships:

 Values and Philosophy of Life